HenryAWE/asbind20/README.md

     .property("int another_value", offsetof(my_value_class, another_value));
 ```
 The binding helpers also support registering a reference type, an interface, or global functions, etc. to the AngelScript engine.
-You can find more examples in `ext/container/src/array.cpp`, `ext/container/src/stdstring.cpp`, and tests under `test/test_bind/` directory.

 ## 2. Invoking a Script Function
 The library can automatically convert arguments in C++ for invoking an AngelScript function.
 Besides, the library provides RAII classes for easily managing lifetime of AngelScript object like `asIScriptContext`.